 Now that you know exactly what you are going to sell, it is time to choose the most reliable supplier.
 Your supplier should be:

 Although it sounds simple, it can sometimes be very difficult to find such a supplier.
-This is also why we suggest cooperating with multiple suppliers in order to diversify risk and ensure that your business can function uninterruptedly 365 days a year.
+This is also why it is suggested to cooperate with multiple suppliers in order to diversify risk and ensure that your business can function uninterrupted 365 days a year.

 3. Create Your Memorable Brand

-Now that you’ve got the logistics planned out, you can start building an ecommerce brand.
+Now that you’ve got the logistics planned out, you can start building an e-commerce brand.
 This is where you need to be extra cautious and fulfill the expectations of your target audience.
-Remember that buyer persona from #1 we mentioned?
+Remember that buyer persona from #1?
 Look at each buyer persona and speak to them!